jinghuazhao/INF/README.md

 A version by Jimmy is [olink.inf.panel.annot.tsv](doc/olink.inf.panel.annot.tsv) from [olink.annotation.R](doc/olink.annotation.R).

-BDNF has recently been removed from the assay, https://www.olink.com/bdnf-info/.
+BDNF has recently been removed from the assay and replaced with CD8A, https://www.olink.com/bdnf-info/.

 ## References